xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-009.md

 }
 $$

-The following implementation is from [Zed Blade WGSL], which we have rewritten in GLSL:
+The following implementation is from [Zed Blade WGSL], which we have rewritten in GLSL.
+[Blurred rounded rectangles] also gives another verion of erf.

 ```glsl
 vec2 erf(vec2 x) {